juhasev/sample-ninja-help/panelist-manager-fraud.md

 If panelist WebRTC check does not pass then Sample Ninja measures cross ping latency to determine if potential proxy sits in between the user and the requesting IP address.
 Its worth noting that vast majority of Internet connected devices are always behing NAT and thus cross ping cannot be run.
 If you see this event then it is very likely panelist is trying to hide their real location using proxy services.

 #### COMPLETED, PROFILE and QUOTA
-Each time panelist completes project with status "completed","quota" or "profile" the FRAUD score is decreased.
+Each time panelist completes project with status "completed","quota" or "profile" the FRAUD score is decreased or healed to reward for good behaviour.